aliyoussefi/TestingPowerPlatform/docs/Blogs/04 Power Apps Testing - Troubleshooting and Monitoring Power Apps Test Engine.md

 ### Fixing Name isn't valid.
 'Control' isn't recognized errors

-This one is straightforward, the **Power Fx Engine** cannot find the control.
-W **hile the error signifies that the control can't be found, this doesn't necessarily mean it's not there.** To begin, look for any changes to the control, ensuring that it is in fact on the app and named the same as the test.
-[If the organization is using source control and extracting](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/canvas#pac-canvas-unpack)_ **the msapp package** _ content each time an app is published this will save a significant amount of time.
+This one is straightforward, the **Power Fx Engine** cannot find the control. **While the error signifies that the control can't be found, this doesn't necessarily mean it's not there.** To begin, look for any changes to the control, ensuring that it is in fact on the app and named the same as the test.
+[If the organization is using source control and extracting](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/canvas#pac-canvas-unpack) **the msapp package** content each time an app is published this will save a significant amount of time.
 If the organization is not, it's suggested to begin doing so. **A video detailing the steps can be found here.**

 ![](/docs/artifacts/TestEngine/PowerFxEngine.ControlNotFoundErrorStackTrace.JPG)

-In the above image, we see that 'Button1' isn't recognized.
+In the above image, we see that '*Button1*' isn't recognized.
 In this example, simply correcting the control reference will fix the test.
 That said, let's look deeper in the stack trace to understand what's happening during the execution.

 Near the end of the stack at the bottom of the image is this line: